ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 **Step 1.** If you would like to delete your OONI Probe test results (for example, to save up on storage), **tap on the Settings button** at the bottom of the screen.

 Don’t worry about your test results getting lost; as soon as you run an OONI Probe test, your results are automatically published on [OONI Explorer](https://explorer.ooni.org/) and on the [OONI API](https://api.ooni.io/) in near real-time.
-If you would like to opt out of the publication of your test results, please refer to the “Configuring your OONI Probe settings: Privacy” section of this guide.
+If you would like to opt out of the publication of your test results, please refer to the “Configuring your OONI Probe settings: Test options section of this guide.

 **Step 2.** Tap **Advanced** button.